What is the Straight Line Depreciation Method?

 - Colgate follows the straight-line method of depreciation.
 Its assets include Land, building, machinery, and equipment; all of them are reported at costs.

 - The useful life of machinery and equipment ranges from 3 to 15 years

-- The useful life of the building is a bit longer at 40 years.
+- The useful life of the building is a bit longer than 40 years.

-Straight line depreciation method can be calculated using following formula:
+Straight-line depreciation method can be calculated using the following formula:

 Straight Line Depreciation Method Examples

 Suppose a business has bought a machine for $ 10,000.
 They have estimated the useful life of the machine to be 8 years with a salvage value of $ 2,000.

 Now, as per the straight line method of depreciation:

 - Cost of the asset = $ 10,000

 - Total Depreciation Cost = Cost of asset – Salvage Value = 10000 – 2000 = $ 8000